maddo/maddo.github.io/_posts/2017-07-09-learning-elixir-2-fun-with-elixir.md

 end
 ```

-Right away, I ran into some trouble figuring out how to display the count on receiving the "stop" message, as I don't yet know how to do something like global state.
-I didn't want to use my time to chase that down, so I just printed the counter on each "go" message receipt.
+Right away, I ran into some trouble figuring out how to display the count on receiving the "stop" message, as I'm not sure how an actor manages shared state.
+I didn't want to use my time for that, so I simply printed the counter on receipt of the "go" message.

-This code seems to work fairly well, but after `iex -S mix` in my working directory, I ended up with appears to be a single threaded repl, and don't know how to actually send two messages simulatenously.
-Instead, the results depend entirely on which of the two messages I send first, or how quickly I managed to send the "stop" following "go".
+This code seems to work fairly well, but after `iex -S mix` in the working directory, I ended up with appears to be a single threaded repl, and don't know how to actually send two messages simultaneously.
+Instead, the results depend entirely on which of the two messages I send first, or how quickly I managed to send "stop" following "go".

-Adding this:
+Executing this:

 ```
-proc = spawn(Indetermency, :start, [])
+proc = spawn(Indeterminacy, :start, [])
 send(proc, {:go, 0})
 send(proc, {:stop})
 ```

-...to the bottom of the elixir file and running it wasn't any more interesting:
+...from a script wasn't any more interesting:

 ```
-Compiling 1 file (.ex)
 go 0
 We've been asked to stop
 ```

 I'm definitely missing something here!
-Perhaps my system hasn't a disturbed enough ether for such a simple test.
-Perhaps it's just that I'm not sending these messages out simultaneously, or some combination of things.
-I could mess about adding sleeps into the scripts, but that's hardly a fine test of _ether_.
+Perhaps my system needs a more turbulent ether.
+Perhaps it's that I'm not sending these messages simultaneously.
+I could try adding sleeps at some point in the execution, but that would hardly be a test to demonstrate inherent indeterminacy.

 In any case, this was fun, and I'll resume my daily drip lessons tomorrow.
 I've enjoyed this self-guided tour, despite not finding precisely what I'd set out to!